-These dosages are not to be exceeded.
+The above maximum dosages are not to be exceeded.
 It is important to be aware that a shortened exposure period cannot be fully compensated for with an increased dosage of phosphine.

-Somewhat higher dosages, not to exceed the maximum dosage, are usually for under cooler, drier conditions or where exposure periods are relatively short.
+Somewhat higher dosages, not to exceed the maximum dosage, are usually recommended under cooler, drier conditions or where exposure periods are relatively short.
 However, the major factor in selection of dosage is the ability of the structure to hold phosphine gas during the fumigation.
-A good illustration of this point is comparison of the low dosages required to treat modern, well-sealed warehouses with the higher range used for poorly constructed buildings that cannot be sealed adequately.
-In certain other fumigations, proper distribution of lethal concentrations of gas reaching all parts of the structure becomes a very important factor in dose selection.
+A good illustration of this point is comparison of the low dosages recommended to treat modern, well-sealed warehouses with the higher ranges used for poorly constructed buildings that cannot be sealed adequately.
+In certain other fumigations, proper distribution of insecticidal concentrations of phosphine gas reaching all parts of the structure becomes a very important factor in dose selection.
 An example where this may occur is in the treatment of grain stored in tall silos.
 Poor gas distribution frequently results when the fumigant is added on top of the grain.
-In such cases, use a low-flow recirculation system under these circumstances.
-Please contact Douglas Products if assistance is required in designing the recirculation system.
+In such cases, use of a low flow recirculation system is recommended under these circumstances.
+Please contact DEGESCH AMERICA, INC. if assistance is required in designing the recirculation system.